Key considerations when upgrading to android enterprise device management

 Likewise, consumer BYOD devices don’t always suit business workflow and operations, and may end up costing more when the total cost of ownership over several years is factored in, accounting for increased repair and replacement costs and downtime losses.

-In contrast, rugged company-owned mobile devices have proven a superior investment compared to consumer BYOD devices because they:
+In contrast, rugged company-owned mobile devices have proven a superior investment compared to consumer BYOD devices

 - Always have removable batteries – so you can replace the batteries after a busy shift or coordinate to renew batteries when they’re worn out, without any work downtime or losses.